PMI Evolve: Evolving Vector Control to Fight Malaria

 Highlights

-- Malaria caused an estimated 619,000 deaths globally in 2021, with an estimated 247 million cases worldwide; African countries are hardest hit.
+• Malaria caused an estimated 608,000 deaths globally in 2022, with an estimated 249 million cases worldwide; African countries are hardest hit.

-- Indoor residual spraying and insecticide-treated nets help reduce the malaria burden.
+• Indoor residual spraying and insecticide-treated nets help reduce the malaria burden.

-The World Health Organization estimates that about 619,000 people died from malaria in 2021, a slight decrease from the prior year, but still higher than before the onset of the global COVID-19 pandemic.
+The World Health Organization estimates that about 608,000 people died from malaria in 2022, a slight decrease from the prior year, but still higher than before the onset of the global COVID-19 pandemic.
 Young children and pregnant women are among the most vulnerable to the disease, especially in Africa, which accounts for 96% of malaria deaths and 95% of illnesses.

 Before the pandemic, investments in malaria vector control interventions by the U.S. President’s Malaria Initiative (PMI), the Global Fund, and country governments had resulted in major reductions in morbidity and mortality.
 However, progress has slowed since 2020, and new threats are emerging.
 These include mosquitoes’ increasing resistance to the insecticides used in vector control measures, the spread of the invasive Anopheles stephensi mosquito within Africa, and climate changes that affect the geographical range, intensity, and seasonality of all vector-borne diseases.

 Since 2006, PMI has protected millions of people in sub-Saharan Africa from malaria through three vector control initiatives.
 Indoor residual spraying (IRS) sprays insecticide on walls, ceilings, and other indoor resting places to kill mosquitoes that transmit malaria.
 Insecticide-treated bed nets (ITNs) protect people as they sleep.
 And entomological monitoring helps countries monitor, adapt, and respond to changes in mosquito populations, including their resistance to insecticides.
-Abt Associates has contributed to this work since 2011 by leading the Africa Indoor Residual Spraying (AIRS), PMI AIRS, and PMI VectorLink projects.
+Abt Global has contributed to this work since 2011 by leading the Africa Indoor Residual Spraying (AIRS), PMI AIRS, and PMI VectorLink projects.

 In December 2022, PMI awarded Abt the PMI Evolve Project, which supports PMI and U.S. Agency for International Development (USAID) missions and bureaus with the planning, implementing, and monitoring of malaria vector control programs in 21 countries.
 PMI Evolve is building on the prior projects’ IRS, ITN, and larval source management (LSM) activities and entomological monitoring.
 The new project is strengthening the capacity of local institutions, including national malaria programs, district health offices, and research institutions, to independently conduct vector control programs.
 PMI Evolve is also responsible for program evaluation and conducting operations research on new vector control innovations.
 The project is incorporating gender equity and social inclusion (GESI) and climate change initiatives as cross-cutting themes with the overall goal of ending malaria faster.